 For a more active holiday, multi-day kayaking and hiking expeditions offer the chance to explore and take in this spectacular landscape in more detail.
 Experienced backcountry hikers and kayakers can chart their own adventures but must be equipped with safety equipment, including emergency beacons and defense against the king of arctic wildlife, the polar bear.
 However, there are also many professionally organised expeditions from Nanortalik that take care of everything for you, cover all the highlights of the area, and typically last between 5 days and two weeks.

 Expeditions can also be arranged for experienced climbers and mountaineers who want to tackle some of the tallest climbing walls in the world.
-While Ulamertorsuaq (also known as Ketil Mountain, 1500m) is the most commonly climbed, there are also unique climbing possibilities in almost all the fjords around Nanortalik.
+Together with Ketil mountain (2,000m), Ulamertorsuaq (1,858m) is the most commonly climbed, there are also unique climbing possibilities in almost all the fjords around Nanortalik.

 Exploring Nanortalik Island itself, there are several day-hikes that leave directly from town.
 Climbing to the top of Qaqqarsuasik (Big Mountain / Storfjeldet) or Quassik (Raven Mountain / Ravnefjeldet) for breathtaking views over the island can be done guided or independently.
 Or you can visit the ruins at Sissarissoq, where Nanortalik was first established, by walking along the coast.
 Keep a sharp eye out as you hike because there are usually plenty of whales (especially Minke whales) close to Nanortalik during the warmer months.